 - Limitations of Withdrawal.
 The 20,000-escrow fee that may be withdrawn from the bank account of the decedent without certification from BIR is removed but be subject to a final withholding tax of 6%.

 - Extensions of Filing.
-The estate tax return should be filed from six (6) months to one (1) year from the date of the decedent.
+They should file the estate tax return from six (6) months to one (1) year from the decedent.

 - Installment Basis.
-It provides installment payment of estate tax due if the available cash is insufficient.
-Refunds are allowed within two (2) years from the legal date for its payment without civil penalty and interest.
+It provides installment payment of estate tax due if the cash is insufficient.
+It allows refunds within two (2) years from the legal date for its payment without civil penalty and interest.

 Uniform Donor’s Tax Rate under Train Law